What is the weather going to be like in Scotland today?

 What is the weather going to be like in Scotland today?
-Monday's forecast as the temperature set to rise
+Tuesday's forecast as more sunshine predicted in Edinburgh and Glasgow

-It’s amazing how quickly we can get used to sunny weather, even here in Scotland.
+Scotland has been enjoying some pretty incredible sunshine recently, and that’s not set to stop, at least this week.

-A glorious week last week ended in a slightly cloudy and chilly weekend, but fear not, the sun is making a return.
+Despite a cloudy start to the day yesterday, most of the central belt saw the sun shine through by the afternoon, with the north seeing the cloud cover remain.

 Edinburgh